 - 10. On the "Settings of partition C" (or the letter of the system partition, if it is different) step, change the settings, if necessary.
 For example, you need to change settings when recovering to the new hard disk of a different capacity. - 11.
 Carefully read the summary of operations at the Finish step.
 If you have not resized the partition, the sizes in the Deleting partition and Recovering partition items must match.
+Click Proceed.

-Click Proceed. - 12.
-When recovery is complete, exit the standalone version of Acronis True Image 2019 (p.
-192), remove the rescue media.
+12. When recovery is complete, exit the standalone version of Acronis True Image 2020, remove the bootable media.
 Boot from the recovered system partition.
 After you check that you have recovered Windows to the state you need, restore the original boot order (p.
-96).
+98).